 Professor Grant holds a bachelor’s degree from Harvard University and a doctoral degree in organizational psychology from the University of Michigan.
 He has received awards for distinguished scholarly achievement from the Academy of Management, the American Psychological Association, and the National Science Foundation.
 He is a former All-American springboard diver.

-Executive Vice President, Schwab Advisor Services™, Charles Schwab & Co., Inc.
+Managing Director, Schwab Advisor Services™, Charles Schwab & Co., Inc.

 Bernie Clark heads Schwab Advisor Services and is a member of Charles Schwab’s Executive Committee.
 He oversees the business that provides custodial, operational, and trading support to approximately 13,000 independent investment advisory firms with $2.5 trillion in assets under management.
 In addition to custody services, Schwab Advisor Services provides practice management and consultative support to help independent advisors start, build, and grow their firms.
 A recognized industry leader, Mr. Clark has been named one of the “IA 25” by Investment Advisor magazine, which annually ranks the 25 most influential people in the industry.

 Mr. Clark has more than 30 years of financial industry experience serving individual and institutional investors.
 He began his career at Schwab in 1998 as senior vice president of trading and operations for Schwab Institutional.
 He later worked on the retail business as leader of the client services organization before returning to the advisor business to lead the sales and relationship management organization.
 He took on his current role as head of Schwab Advisor Services in 2010.